u-prashant/Fault-Detector/README.md

 * The custom layers were Flatten, Dense(256), Dropout and the output layer.
 These layers were added to make pretrained model compatible with our usecase.

 <br/> **Results** <br/>
 The results were better than the previous model.
 But *it had larger no of parameters and hence, more computation will be required during realtime prediciton*.
-The model was actually overfitting.
+The model was actually overfitting with training accuracy of around 99% and testing accuracy around 81%.

 ### Model 3 (Model 2 + Some Image Processing)
 Tried various image augmentation techniques so as to avoid overfitting.
 Tried custom data generator from the existing data.
 Zoom out/in/image flipping/cropping were tried but the model failed more miserably.
 I manually went through the images and found out that the many images are taken randomnly so cropping and zoom out/in can remove the most important part of the image i.e. the cracked part.
 So, it cannot be used.